Technical Overview & Methodology

 Method

 2. Index observed peaks.
-All peaks in the curated list are indexed against the theoretical pattern.
+All peaks in the curated list are matched against the theoretical pattern using the Q-space tolerance.

 3. Build a high-confidence subset.
-To avoid ambiguity due to overlapping lines, Brutus retains only reflections for which no other theoretical $(hkl)$ lies within the 2θ Error window of the observed peak.
+To avoid ambiguity from overlapping reflections, Brutus retains only peaks for which no other theoretical $(hkl)$ lies within the 2θ Error window.
+This "unambiguous" subset is used exclusively for extinction analysis.

 5. Rank space groups.
-Based on the crystal system and plausible centerings, the internal database is filtered.
-Each space group is assigned a violation count and ranked accordingly.
-The correct name of the space group is given, based on the orientation found by the program.
+Based on the crystal system and detected centering, the internal space-group database is filtered.
+Each space group is assigned a (hard) violation count and ranked accordingly.
+The conventional name of the space group (consistent with the orientation found by the program) is displayed.

 Interpreting the Output